22 Mar Cycling Guatemala, part two

 Just before we were about to leave Lake Atetlan, we checked again on the availability on an overnight hike.
 Lo and behold, two spots became available online.
 We quickly WhatsApped the place and they confirmed, that a couple spots have become available due to some cancellations.

 We quickly book our spots.
 Talk to Pierre about leaving our camp set up for two nights, while we hitch a ride in a minibus to Antigua.

 We manage to organize a cheap, but very cute hotel room.
-It comes complete with a roof terrace.
-From there, we can see Volcan Fuego release puffs of smoke out in the distance.
+It comes complete with a roof terrace, from where we can see Volcan Fuego release puffs of smoke out in the distance.

-Since we haven’t spent any time in Antigua before, we went out to explore some of the town as well.
+Since we haven’t spent any time in Antigua before, we went out to explore some of the town.
 After all, we had the afternoon and evening to spend in town.
 In the morning, we have to get up early, to make our way to the Wicho and Charlie’s office.